 Decoding Your Undergraduate Transcript for MBA Admissions

-No doubt, GPA and school brand are important factors in your application.
-But there’s more the admissions committee will be looking at when they review your undergraduate transcript.
+No doubt, your GPA and undergraduate institution are important factors in your application.
+But when admissions committees review your undergraduate transcript, they’re often looking beyond just those elements.

 They may notice semesters where you excelled—or struggled.
 They’ll also see how many classes you took Pass/Fail.
 And they’ll pay close attention to your grades in quantitatively rigorous courses like Calculus, Economics, and Statistics.